How to talk to a cat

 Make no mistake, it is possible to train and even talk to a cat, but it takes a commitment on your part.
 You need patience, and you need to accept that training a cat is different from training most other household pets.
-Whether you’re just starting out with a new kitten or you’ve had an unruly cat for years, there are three key things that you should keep in mind when trying to figure out how to train your cat.
+Whether you’re just starting out with a new kitten or you’ve had an unruly cat for years, there are three key things that you should keep in mind when trying to figure out how to train and talk to cats.

 Talking to cats – the basics

 First of all, cats learn through experience.
 For instance, if you feed your cat every time he starts yowling and complaining, it becomes a learned behavior – he’ll continue his yowling, thinking that it’s the proper way to signal hunger or thirst.
 With this in mind, it’s important to always punish the bad behavior and reward the good.

 Second, always talk to your cat.
 You may feel a little silly at first, but there’s no doubt that cats can recognize and register the pitch, tone, and sound of your voice.
-As well as the emphasis, and even certain words, they then take this information and translate it into their own cat language translator to decode the message.
+As well as the emphasis, and even certain words, they then take this information put it through their own cat language translator to decode the message.
 When you want to discourage bad behavior, pick a word or a sentence and keep repeating it to your cat.
 Your cat will eventually realize that he’s done something wrong.
 Conversely, when you want to reward good behavior, pick another word and repeat it in the same manner.